-In setting the objectives, the Trustees have given careful consideration to the Charity Commission's general guidance on public benefit and in particular to its supplementary public benefit guidance on advancing education.
+In setting the objectives, the Trustees have considered the Charity Commission's general guidance on public benefit and in particular to its supplementary public benefit guidance on advancing education.

-As an academy we make the best use of our skills, expertise and experience with regards to the community.
+The Academy makes best use of its skills, expertise and experience with regards to the community.